 6. Next, pour in the white wine and chicken stock or fish stock.
 Cover with a lid and simmer on low heat for 5 minutes more, or until the fillets are fully cooked and turn white.

-7. Dover sole will be very soft and delicate when cooked, so use a large and wide spatula to pick them up and transfer them to a serving plate.
+7. Dover soles will be very soft and delicate when cooked, so use a large and wide spatula to pick them up and transfer them to a serving plate.
 Then spoon the remaining sauce over the fish and serve.

-Don’t worry if the fish breaks apart when serving; it will not matter or change the flavor.
+NOTE: Don’t worry if the fish breaks apart when serving; it will not matter or change the flavor.

 This recipe for Dover Sole Livornese is adaptable to any white fish.
 It’s simple and delicious and the sauce is very light and full of flavor.

-An easy recipe and one that will make a seafood dinner fast and delicious!
+This an easy recipe and one that will make a seafood dinner fast and delicious!

 We love these quick and easy dinners, don’t you?